gcastillo-ucsd/kloudspeaker/Client-configuration-options.md

   * `true`: default action is skipped (used for custom actions)

 The options with string value are shortcuts for most common options, but by returning `true` you can define your own action handler.

+## Modules configuration

+With modules configuration, it is possible to define additional kloudspeaker modules that are loaded once the application is started.

+Also, if loading custom modules, it is possible to define the location of the modules (if loading async).

+Example configuration:

+            "modules": {
+                load: ['my-package/module1', 'my-package/module2'],
+                paths: {
+                    'my-package': '/kloudspeaker/my-modules'
+                }
+            }

+This configuration defines that two modules, "module1" and "module2", are loaded when application starts.
+These modules are loaded from package "my-package", which are set to be found from "/kloudspeaker/my-modules".